builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 A bulleted list of 5-8 metrics and specifics that must appear in every asset -- audio, infographic, chatbot, everything.
 These are the facts that cannot be wrong or missing.
 Include: career span, scale metrics (team size, revenue, volume, portfolio size), the most impressive quantified result, any certifications or credentials worth noting, and anything that directly addresses the likely hard question.

 **6. NotebookLM Prompt Mapping**
 A table showing which prompts from the RoleBoost NotebookLM Elite Prompt Library fit this candidate, with a one-line rationale and a tone note for each.
-Separate rows for Deep Dive, Brief, and Infographic.
+Separate rows for Deep Dive, Brief, Infographic, and Short Video.

 ---

 #### SECTION 2 -- PERSONALIZED NOTEBOOKLM PROMPTS

-Two complete prompt sets -- one for Narrative Angle A, one for Narrative Angle B. Each set contains three prompts: one Deep Dive, one Brief, one Infographic.
+Two complete prompt sets -- one for Narrative Perspective A, one for Narrative Perspective B. Each set contains four prompts: one Deep Dive, one Brief, one Infographic, and one Short Video.
 All prompts are fully written out with the candidate's name, specialty, and relevant specifics already filled in.
 They are ready to copy and paste directly into NotebookLM with no editing required.

-Each prompt follows the v1.2 format below.
+Each prompt follows the format spec for its type.
 Audio prompts (Deep Dive and Brief) use this structure:

 ---